pcosmos.ca

 tonode(expr)

-This function evaluates its argument and if the result is a numeric value or a string, then the return value is a reference to a new node containing the number or the string.
+This function evaluates its argument and if the result is a numeric value or a string, then the return value is a pointer to a new node containing the number or the string.

 undefine(symbol)